George Charles Beckley: Family and children

 When her father was charged with building Kamehameha's war canoes, Ahia served as the religious moa (mascot) for the blessing of the fleet.
 Known to be a haughty woman, she accompanied Beckley on his many trips to sea and dressed in both Spanish and Hawaiian fashions.
 She was required to "kolokolo" or crawl in the presence of her husband after Beckley's royal elevation in 1815.
-Their hapa-haole (part-Hawaiian) descendants were regarded as members of the aliʻi (noble) class during the Hawaiian monarchy; they went on to intermarry and form different families of their own.
-Their six or seven children included:
+Their hapa-haole (part-Hawaiian) descendants were regarded as members of the aliʻi (noble) class during the Hawaiian monarchy.
+Beckley recorded the births of their six children in his family Episcopal prayer book: